heds-trm/Meshes2Labels/examples.md

 ![overview](pics/meshes_label.jpg)

 ### Bounding box
 A bounding box can be used to automatically define the extents of the output image.
-In this case, the user just has to manually provide the output spacing (which will affect the image size).
+In this case, the user just has to manually provide the output spacing (which will affect the image size):

+    m2l -i mesh.obj -l 200 -o label_image.mga --uchar -f --spacing 1,1,1

 ![overview](pics/meshes_label_fit.jpg)